dhanya-boby/opennms-tutorials-1/session3/Exercise-3-1.md

 Please install this software on your host system so we can use it to interrogate the SNMP agents in the example containers.

+---
+**NOTE**
+Some problems have been reported when using the host to pass snmp traps to docker containers running in docker on Windows System for Linux (WSL) rather than on Docker Desktop.
+If this is the case, you can still generate traps using the Netsnmp method described further down the tutorial.
+---

 By convention,  SNMP agents use port `161` for responding to SNMP requests and `162` for receiving traps.

 However, in order to avoid conflicts with Linux NetSNMP, OpenNMS is usually set up to use a different port (`1162`) to receive traps.